Home Dog Supplies What Are Running Shoes for Dogs and Do Dogs Really Need Them?

-If you are an avid runner, then you are already aware of how important running shoes are for this sport.
+If you are an avid runner like me, you know how important running shoes are for us.

 What Are Running Shoes for Dogs?

-As the name implies, running shoes for dogs, or running booties as they are also called, are not the same as regular dog shoes intended for short walks.
+As the name implies, running shoes for dogs, a.k.a. running booties, are not the same as regular dog shoes intended for short walks.

-Regular, “almost decorative” dog booties look more like human shoes and they are not made to sustain so much use from running.
+Regular, “almost decorative” dog booties look more like human shoes, and they are not made to sustain much use from running.

 Due to the design of regular dog booties, they could hurt your dog’s paws if they try to run in them for a prolonged period of time.

-Needless to say, running dog shoes look nothing like running shoes for people.
+Needless to say, running shoes for dogs look nothing like running shoes for people.

 Dog running booties typically come with a hook and loop fastener found at the top.